goalaphx/Atelier2-DL/README.md

 ## Interpretation

-- **CNN** outperforms **ViT** on the MNIST dataset, achieving a higher test accuracy (98.45% vs. 95.20%).
+- **CNN** outperforms **ViT** on the MNIST dataset, achieving a higher test accuracy (98.36% vs. 76.29%).
 This is expected, as CNNs have been extensively optimized for image classification tasks, particularly on smaller datasets like MNIST.
 - **ViT**, while a powerful model in many computer vision tasks, requires larger datasets to fully showcase its advantages.
-Despite this, it still performs reasonably well, achieving over 95% accuracy.
+Despite this, it still performs reasonably well, achieving over 75% accuracy.

 ---

+## CNN: Faster and Less Resource-Intensive

+The **Convolutional Neural Network (CNN)** has several advantages when it comes to efficiency and resource consumption:

+- **Faster Training**: CNNs are optimized for tasks like image classification, especially for smaller datasets like MNIST.
+The convolutional layers are computationally less expensive than the self-attention mechanisms in transformers, which makes CNNs significantly faster to train.
+- **Lower Memory Usage**: The number of parameters in a CNN is typically much smaller than in a Vision Transformer, especially when the transformer has multiple attention heads and large hidden dimensions.
+This results in lower memory consumption during both training and inference.
+- **Hardware Efficiency**: CNNs require less GPU power and memory bandwidth.
+This makes them a better choice for resource-constrained environments, where computational resources (such as memory, GPU cores, and processing power) are limited.

+### Hardware Resource Consumption

+- **GPU Memory**: The CNN model uses significantly less GPU memory than the ViT model.
+While the ViT model requires substantial memory for storing patch embeddings, positional embeddings, and attention matrices, CNNs only require memory for convolutional weights, activations, and a few fully connected layers.
+- **Training Speed**: On a typical GPU (e.g., NVIDIA Tesla T4 or similar), the CNN model typically trains much faster due to its smaller memory footprint and fewer parameters to process.
+- **Inference**: The CNN model is also faster during inference, meaning predictions are made more quickly compared to ViT, which needs to process all patch embeddings and perform attention computations across the entire image.

+---

 ## Conclusion

 - The **CNN model** is more efficient and effective for MNIST classification due to its architecture, which is well-suited for image data.
 - The **Vision Transformer** model, while state-of-the-art, may require more data and fine-tuning to outperform CNNs on small-scale tasks like MNIST.
+Additionally, ViT's computational requirements make it less suitable for smaller datasets, particularly when hardware resources are limited.
+- **CNNs** are the ideal choice when hardware resources are limited, and faster training/inference is crucial, while **ViT** shines on larger, more complex datasets where computational resources can be leveraged effectively.

+---